-The second-year resident is introduced to the principles of diagnosis and treatment of the patient with malignant disease during a 12-week rotation.
+The second-year resident is introduced to the principles of diagnosis and treatment of the patient with malignant disease during two 6-week rotations.
 Participation in the oncology clinics and daily teaching rounds provides familiarity with gynecologic pathology.
 Ward care and operating room responsibilities are initiated.

-During this 12-week rotation, the third-year resident participates in more complicated gynecologic surgery procedures, and assumes greater responsibility for the management of seriously ill patients.
+During the two 6-week rotations, the third-year resident participates in more complicated gynecologic surgery procedures, and assumes greater responsibility for the management of seriously ill patients.

-Throughout this 12-week rotation, the chief resident assists with all oncology surgery and, when appropriate, acts as the primary surgeon under the supervision of the faculty.
+Throughout the two 6-week rotations, the chief resident assists with all oncology surgery and, when appropriate, acts as the primary surgeon under the supervision of the faculty.
 The resident has a greater degree of involvement in robotic cases.
 The chief resident also is responsible for coordinating the care of all hospitalized patients and patients referred to the oncology clinic.